Floquet breathers in a modulated nonlinear lattice: Conclusions

 \section{Conclusions}

-We have modified a previous system corresponding to a physical model of cantilever arrays with on-site potential provide by electromagnets so as the on-site potential can be modulated both in time and space with DC and AC currents.
+In this work we have studied the existence and stability of Floquet breathers in a space-time modulated nonlinear lattice.
+The physical system under study is a variation of a previously presented design of a cantilever array, with an on-site potential provided by magnetic forces created by electromagnets, which are now driven by DC and AC currents to create a modulation both in time and space.

+The nonlinear dynamical equations are derived, and its linear limit is discussed.
+The dispersion bands, and their changes due to space, time, and space-time modulation have been obtained analytically and numerically.

-We have deduced their equations both in the linear and nonlinear range.
-We have obtained theoretically and observed numerically the change in the dispersion bands for space and time modulation separately and together.
-We have adapted the theory of exact breathers to time-modulated systems deducing that the modulation and breather frequencies in the moving frame should be commensurate as a necessary condition for breather existence.
+We have adapted the theory of exact moving breathers to space-time modulated systems, concluding that the modulation and breather frequencies in the moving frame should be commensurate as a necessary condition for breather existence.
+For stationary breathers, the condition applies to laboratory frequencies.

-We have analyzed the peculiarities of the stability analysis for time-modulated systems with the construction of and extended symplectic system.
-Time-crystal breathers, that is, breathers with a period multiple of the modulating system are observed and their properties analyzed.
+The peculiarities of the stability analysis for time-modulated systems have have also been analyzed with the construction of an extended symplectic system.

-For the modulating frequency smaller than the breather's one, we have found single breathers and double breathers, both symmetric and anti-symmetric.
-When the modulating frequency becomes small a phonobreather background appear.
+First, breathers with a frequency multiple of the modulating one are studied and their properties analyzed.
+For modulating frequencies smaller than the breather frequency, single breathers and double breathers are found, both symmetric and anti-symmetric.
+When the modulating frequency becomes small, a phonobreather with extended background appears.

+The evolution of the stability or instability as the frequency changes is analyzed in detail for in-phase and in-quadrature breathers, observing that for some cases they interchange their stability.
+Attention was paid to equal-period, doubled-period and halved-period Floquet breathers, that appear in photonic systems, observing the evolution of the Floquet eigenvalues with the frequency, obtaining insight of the phenomena.

-The study reveals that this relatively simple system provides a great variety of breather solutions which may also appears in other space-time modulated materials also known as dynamic metamaterials\cite{wudynamicmeta2021}.
+Some theoretical results on moving breathers in modulated systems presented in this article will be numerically studied and checked in a forthcoming article.
+This study reveals that this relatively simple system provides a huge variety of Floquet breathers which may also appear in other space-time modulated materials also known as dynamic metamaterials.